franiglesias/tb/tests/Katas/Greetings/README.md

 ### US-1

 * As Bob
-* I want to be greeted with "Hello, Bob"
+* I want to be greeted with "Hello, Bob."
 * So that, I feel good

 ### US-2

 * As anonymous user
-* I want to be greeted with "Hello, my friend"
+* I want to be greeted with "Hello, my friend."
 * So that, I feel fine

 ### US-3